JensVL/project3-windows/documentation/Installation Guide.md

 1. Execute `vagrant up WIN-DC2` in your vagrant directory.
 2. No additional steps are needed for this server.
 This server is now ready.

+- If adding to domain fails, set the domain manually
+- Reboot
+- After reboot, promote server to DC in existing domain

 3. Go back to the `WIN-DC1` installation guide to configure DHCP.

 ## Install WIN-SQL-SCCM